tangdaoyuan/vscode-mcd-helper/README.md

 - [x] Scan package.json for git repository
 - [x] Generate link to MCD different environments
 - [ ] scan branch by (.git) directory from workspace
+- [ ] support for custom environments
+- [ ] support to display command in Tree view